Alex Telles

 Alex Nicolao Telles (/pt-BR/; born 15 December 1992) is a Brazilian professional footballer who plays as a left-back for Campeonato Brasileiro Série A club Botafogo and the Brazil national team.

 Telles started his career at Brazilian Série D side Juventude, before being sold to Série A side Grêmio in 2013.
 That year, he was voted the best left-back in the league.
 In January 2014, Telles signed with Turkish Süper Lig club Galatasaray, winning various trophies including a league title, two Turkish Cups and the Turkish Super Cup, only to be loaned to Serie A team Inter Milan during the 2015–16 season.

-In July 2016, Telles was sold to Primeira Liga side FC Porto, where he established himself as one of the best left-backs in the league.
+In July 2016, Telles was sold to Primeira Liga side Porto, where he established himself as one of the best left-backs in the league.
 He made almost 200 appearances for Porto and won four trophies, including two league titles, one Taça de Portugal and one Supertaça Cândido de Oliveira, as well as being named in the Primeira Liga Team of the Year for three consecutive seasons.
 Telles' performances sparked the interest of several European clubs, and in October 2020, he signed for Manchester United for an initial €18 million (£15.4 million).

 Born in Brazil, Telles also holds Italian citizenship, but ended up representing Brazil at international level.
 He made his senior international debut in 2019.

 Club career

 Juventude and Grêmio

 Telles was born in Caxias do Sul, a city in the Brazilian state of Rio Grande do Sul.
-At the age of eight, he began playing football with the neighbouring kids and was later enrolled to a youth academy of Esporte Clube Juventude.
+At the age of eight, he began playing football with the neighbouring kids and was later enrolled to a youth academy of Juventude.

 Telles began his professional career with Juventude, making his debut on 24 January 2011 against São José-PA.
 He scored his first goal on 20 August in a 1–1 home draw against Cruzeiro.

 In December, Telles was transferred to Grêmio after a partnership was established with Juventude.
 He made his Grêmio debut on 3 February 2013 against Internacional.
 On 26 May, Telles made his Série A debut, starting in a 2–0 home win against Náutico.